-Amazon's larger Kids Edition Fire Tablet is worth the extra money
+Amazon Fire HD 10 Kids Edition vs. Fire 7 Kids Edition: Which is better for your kid?

 - Single speaker

+Comparing the Fire HD 10 vs 7 Kids Edition Tablets offer excellent performance, Amazon support, and an ecosystem full of entertainment and parental safety features that aren't found on other products even close to this price range.
 Amazon's Fire tablet line-up is popular for a variety of reasons, one of those being they have kids specific options for their low-cost tablets.
-The Amazon Fire Kids Edition tablets offer great performance, Amazon support, and an ecosystem full of entertainment and parental safety features that aren't found on other products even close to this price range.
-Thankfully, whether you get the top-of-the-line or the entry-level model, you'll get a wonderful kids tablet — but what makes one the better choice?
+Thankfully, whether you get the top-of-the-line or the entry-level model, you'll get an excellent kid's tablet — but what makes one the better choice?

-Here are the details
+Amazon Fire HD 10 Kids Edition vs. Fire 7 Kids Edition: Here are the details

-The Amazon Fire HD 10 Kids Edition is the best tablet in the line-up from the company.
-It's packed with great hardware, from the screen and processor to the speakers and battery life — and it's reflected in the price.
-Meanwhile, the Fire 7 Kids Edition toes in at a much more palatable cost, and as such, has hardware more in line with that price.
-Even though the hardware isn't to the same level as its larger sibling, both the 7 and 10-inch models come with the same great software and kid-friendly features.
+The Amazon Fire HD 10 Kids Edition is the best tablet in the line-up of excellent Fire Kids tablets.
+It's packed with great hardware, from the screen and processor to the speakers and battery life, and that's reflected in the price.
+Meanwhile, the Fire 7 Kids Edition comes in at a much more palatable cost, and so has hardware more in line with that price.
+Even though the hardware isn't to the same level as its larger sibling, both the 7- and 10-inch models come with the same great software and kid-friendly features.

 |Fire HD 10 Kids Edition